Overview

 People speculate that Ayako studies a very ancient and obscure form of Ninjitsu.
 Though many argue about its origins, there's no arguing about its effectiveness.

 "Fight hard, fight fair, and fight with honor!" are the words that Kazuo lives by.
-He abides by the strict Bushido code of honor, so mind your etiquette in battle.
+He abides by the strict Bushido code of honor.

 "Tokage," the Chameleon, has the unnerving ability to mimic and copy his opponent's fighting styles.
-Your most formidable enemy turns out to be yourself!
+The most formidable enemy turns out to be the player themselves!

 Log in to comment